Stéphane Patry: Playing career

-Patry started playing hockey with CP Meyrin different junior teams, before joining Genève-Servette HC U15 team in 2011.
-Patry played one season of junior hockey with the Erie Otters of the Ontario Hockey League (OHL), appearing in 50 games and tallying 14 points during the 2017–18 season.
+Patry started playing hockey with CP Meyrin in different junior teams, before joining Genève-Servette HC U15 team in 2011.
+Patry played junior hockey for one season with the Erie Otters of the Ontario Hockey League (OHL), appearing in 50 games and tallying 14 points during the 2017–18 season.

 He returned to Geneva for the 2018–19 season to play with Genève-Servette HC U20 team and eventually won the Junior Elite A title with the team.
-During that same season, Patry also made his NL debut with Genève-Servette HC, playing in 6 regular season games (1 assist).
+During that same season, Patry also made his NL debut with Genève-Servette HC, playing in 6 regular season games.

-Patry spent the majority of the 2019–20 season with Genève-Servette HC, playing in 21 games and scoring 7 points (3 goals).
+Patry spent the majority of the 2019–20 season with Genève-Servette HC, playing in 21 games and scored 7 points (3 goals).
 He also had a brief stint with HC Sierre of the Swiss League (SL), appearing in 10 games and tallying 2 assists.

 International play

-Patry was named to Switzerland men's national junior team for the 2020 World Junior Championships.
+Patry was picked for Switzerland men's national junior team for the 2020 World Junior Championships.